 The final report, titled "Traffic Congestion Forecasting Model for the INFORM System," is available from the National Technical Information Service and ITS America.

-The final report for the Traffic Flow and Visualization Control Project has been submitted through FHWA channels.
+The final report for the Traffic Flow and Visualization Control Project has been submitted to FHWA.

 Project Location: Long Island, New York

 Partner(s): New York State DOT, USAF Rome Laboratory, Brookhaven National Laboratory